aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 To control the instances in your cluster, go to the EC2 console and scroll down on the left side of the console and click on the link that says "Auto Scaling Groups".

-In the next page, you will see an autoscaling group called something like job-queue-PROJECT_NAME-EcsInstance.
+In the next page, you will see an autoscaling group called something like job-queue-comp23-EcsInstance.

 1. Select the queue by clicking on it, then click the "Edit" button in the "Group details" section.
 1. Set the desired and maximum task capacity to 0.
 This shuts down any EC2 instances.